opentap/opentap/doc/Developer Guide/Plugin Development/Readme.md

 The following recommendations will help you get your project off to a good start and help ensure a smooth development process.

 -	You can develop one or many plugins in one Visual Studio project.
 The organization is up to the developer.
-Keysight recommends the following:
+The following is recommended:
     -	Encapsulate your logic.
 Keeping all instrument logic inside the instrument class makes it possible to swap out instruments without changing TestSteps.
 For example, a TestStep plugin knows to call **MeasureVoltage**, and the instrument plugin knows how to get that measurement from its specific instrument.
     -	You can put Instruments, DUTs, and TestSteps all in separate packages and create a "plug-and-play" type of interaction for test developers.
 For example, you can create test steps that make a measurement and plot a result.
 If done properly, the steps don't necessarily care which instrument gets the data or what type of device is being tested.